Editor's Note: This story originally appeared on Money Crashers.

 Costco makes money and gets savings on bulk purchases.
 They buy large packages and cut you in on the savings.
 You should be skeptical of anything Costco tries to sell you in single-item form.

 This is not universal, however.
 Costco car deals and vacation packages are reliably less expensive than you would pay for the exact item from a regular retailer.

 If you see a single item offered at Costco, use your phone to compare prices elsewhere.
 It’s the only way to be sure it’s really a good deal.

 Reliable Costco Savings

 We’d be remiss if we only told you what not to buy at Costco.
 Although your experience will vary, as will prices across different seasons and market factors, a few things are reliably less expensive when you buy them here:

 - Spices.
-McCormack-brand spices come in at approximately two-thirds what you would pay at Walmart.
+McCormick-brand spices come in at approximately two-thirds of what you would pay at Walmart.

 - The Hot Dog Meal.
-Costco’s head honcho reportedly swore at and threatened the life of an exec who suggested they raise the price of this $1.50 combo meal.
+Costco’s head honcho reportedly swore at and threatened the life of an exec who suggested they raise the price of this $1.50 combo meal at the food court.

 - Breakfast Cereal.
-Though you’ll need a large enough family to get through it before it goes stale, you’ll pay about 75% of what you’d get it for at Target.
+Though you’ll need a large enough family to get through it before it goes stale, you’ll pay about 75% of what you’d get this for at Target.